pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 -----------

-An application object brings together a stand-alone domain model and supportive persistence infrastructure, and introduces some conveniences that make it easier to support user interface commands and queries.
+An application object brings together a stand-alone domain model and supportive persistence infrastructure, and implements commands and queries that support user interfaces.

 Just like the library's original :ref:`application class <Application objects>`, :class:`~eventsourcing.dcb.application.DCBApplication` selects and constructs a